The latest news about ShelterBox's global work

 This winter aid includes blankets, school kits and tents, plus other essential aid items including kitchen sets and solar lights, giving families some sense of normality.

-In November, with the help from our partner ReliefAid we have distributed 1,400 winter ShelterKits to families inside Syria.
+In 2017, with the help from our partners we provided shelter and aid to nearly 15,000 families inside Syria.

 On July 10th, 2017 the Iraqi government declared that Mosul had finally been liberated after three years of Islamic State control.
 However, the humanitarian situation is still dire in Iraq and the need for ShelterBox aid is as prevalent as ever.